mccbryan3/ansible_workshop_files/docs/LAB1.2-MAIN.md

 ### Linux Configuration

+Before you begin check you working directory.
+You should be in the root Domain-01.

 1. Verify your inventory file is configured correctly and that the hostnames are resolvable or you have 'ansible_host=' variable set.

 2. Open and view the linux_lab/pb.lab1.2-ansible-user.yaml file.